hridyen/aws_project/README.md

 - Built visual dashboards and charts in QuickSight using the dataset.
 - Took screenshots of the working setup to preserve the project.

+  ## Note

+- This project was built on AWS Free Tier and is no longer actively hosted.
+Screenshots and explanation are provided for demonstration purposes.